Create an automation from scratch in ActiveCampaign

 • See notifications of potential issues with your campaign that might trigger spam filters

-If you placed any call-to-action in your email, turn on “Reply tracking.”
-To do so, click the toggle to its "On" position.
+If you placed any call-to-action in your email, we recommend turning on “Reply tracking.”
+To do so, click the checkbox to the left of "Reply Tracking" under "Tracking and Automations."
 This way, you can use the reply to gather data on your contact's engagement as well as the efficacy of the campaign.

 Read more about Reply Tracking.